SHIRE: Enhancing Sample Efficiency using Human Intuition in REinforcement Learning: Conclusion

 We present SHIRE, a novel, compute-friendly framework for encoding task-specific human intuition as a PGM to enhance RL training sample efficiency and explainability.
 Experiments show SHIRE provides over 25\% gains in sample efficiency across environments, with minimal computational overhead, which is offset by the improved efficiency.

-This work enables rapid prototyping of RL policies which facilitates efficacy checking for various policy architectures, thereby significantly reducing the RL policy development life cycle.
-We hope this work spurs further research in efficient and explainable RL, thus enabling the development of robust RL policies aimed at safety-critical operations such as autonomous flight.
+This work enables rapid prototyping of RL policies, facilitating efficacy checking for various policy architectures, thereby improving the RL policy development life cycle.
+We hope this work spurs further research in efficient and explainable RL, enabling the development of robust RL policies for safety-critical tasks such as autonomous flight.

-\textbf{Acknowledgement:} This work was supported by CoCoSys, one of seven centers in JUMP 2.0, an SRC program sponsored by DARPA